sendgrid/docs/source/User_Guide/Settings/ip_access_management.md

 {% endinfo %}

 {% warning %}
-It is possible to remove your own IP address from your whitelist, thus preventing yourself from having access to your own account.
-While we are able to restore your access, we do require that you provide thorough proof of your identify and ownership of your account.
+It is possible to remove your own IP address from your whitelist, thus blocking your own access to your account.
+While we are able to restore your access, we do require thorough proof of your identify and ownership of your account.
 We take the security of your account very seriously, and wish to prevent any "bad actors" from maliciously gaining access to your account.

 Your current IP is clearly displayed to help prevent you from accidentally removing it from the whitelist.
 {% endwarning %}